KevinVan720/aligned_dialog/README.md

 })
 ```

 The last seven parameters are whats different from the built-in showDialog function.
-The followerAnchor and targetAnchor tells how the dialog and the original widget should be aligned, similar to the CompositedTransformFollower widget.
-The offset is for additional fine control over how the dialog is positioned.
+The **followerAnchor** and **targetAnchor** tells how the dialog and the original widget should be aligned, similar to the CompositedTransformFollower widget.
+The **offset** is for additional fine control over how the dialog is positioned.

-avoidOverflow will shift the dialog as possible as it can to avoid painting the dialog outside of the screen, if set to true.
+**avoidOverflow** will shift the dialog as possible as it can to avoid painting the dialog outside of the screen, if set to true.

-isGlobal, if set to true, will align the dialog relative to the whole screen, rendering the targetAnchor parameter irrelevant.
+**isGlobal**, if set to true, will align the dialog relative to the whole screen, rendering the targetAnchor parameter irrelevant.

-transitionsBuilder, tells how the dialog shows up and dismisses.
-The default behavior is a fade transtion, but you can add more animations like sliding easily. duration specifies how long this transtion takes.
+**transitionsBuilder**, tells how the dialog shows up and dismisses.
+The default behavior is a fade transtion, but you can add more animations like sliding easily. **duration** specifies how long this transtion takes.

 You can find examples in the example folder.